wuzhengy/TAU/Put and Request.md

     * mutable: app will put mutable data item such as blockchainTip, according to blocktime or new longest chain identified.
     * immutable: app will put immutable data uppon other peers request.
 2. `Demand` / `Demand and Forget`: app can put request immutable data through a certain `demand channel`, then delegate TAU DHT engine to get data from DHT space and put into memory.
    * When a node, A, wants to get an immutable data.
 It will search local memory firstly.
-If not found locally, A will put the key in A's `Request` channel, then move on, which is to leave DHT engine to do `DHT get` for loading into local memory.
+If not found locally, A will get the key from DHT, if DHT reponse is nil, A will put the key in A's `Demand` channel, then move on, which is to leave DHT engine to publish and `get` for loading into local memory.
-   * When aother node B reads from request channel, if B has such data locally, the B will put the content. <br><br>
+   * When aother node B reads from `demand` channel, if B has such data locally, then B will put the content. <br><br>
 Therefore, the `get` method is replaced by request and callback.
 The TAU DHT engine will setup a get queue to ensure the key uniqueness, so the request will not flood the system.

 ## Salt channels